jsphuebner/esp-egycounter/README.md

 ![](images/inverter.jpg)

 # Tying it all together
 Finally script netzero.py makes sense of it all.
 It is "clocked" by the incoming messages from the power meter.
 If the meter reports energy going into the grid the script will ramp up the charger until no energy goes to the grid anymore.
-Likeways when energy is taken from the grid it will ramp up the inverter until no energy is taken from the grid anymore - within the inverters power limit of course.
+Likewise when energy is taken from the grid it will ramp up the inverter until no energy is taken from the grid anymore - within the inverters power limit of course.

 It also exports battery power in topic /battery/power .
 Negative when taking energy from the battery, otherwise positive.

 Inverter power is also governed by battery voltage.
-Power is ramped down to 0 is a given target is approached.
+Power is ramped down to 0 as a given target is approached.
 Adjust the limits in config.json

 Since this storage system is AC coupled it can work with as many solar arrays as you like.
 For example I have 2 solar arrays and the battery can be charged from both.
 We loose some energy to conversion losses this way but are more flexible also in where we can put the storage system.
 It actually lives in my desk: